 Students must read and freely choose their readings

-If you are interested in this topic, I recommend an article that I wrote a while ago in Current Literature entitled Children, books and programs to encourage reading: Reflections
+If you are interested in this topic, I recommend an article that I wrote a while ago in Actualidad Literatura entitled Children, books and programs to encourage reading: Reflections.

 Parents need to trust both teachers and students

-For Atwell, one of the key difficulties in education is that neither the students trust the teachers nor the teachers trust the students.
-"The problem arises in not trusting the good decisions of the boys"Atwell explains.
-"The problem arises from not trusting that teachers have enough resources to lead students in the right direction."
+For Atwell, one of the key difficulties is that neither students trust teachers nor teachers trust students.
+"The problem arises when we don't trust the children's good decisions.", he says.
+And he adds: there is also a lack of confidence that teachers have Sufficient resources to guide their students in the right direction.

 To get good results, education has to be fun